-This expectation of responsible behavior stems from the presumption that membership in the community is a voluntary act of acceptance by both the student and the college.
+This expectation of responsible behavior stems from the shared belief that membership in the community is a voluntary act of acceptance by both the student and the college.
+By the actions of matriculation and registration at Bates College, students voluntarily enter an educational and residential community with standards of academic honesty and respect for others.
 This mutually voluntary relationship may be terminated by the student at any time without the assignment of specific reason.
-Conversely, this relationship may be severed either by the President and Trustees, without the assignment of specific reason, or by the procedures of the Committee on Academic Standing or the Committee on Student Conduct.
+Conversely, this relationship may be severed either by the President and Trustees, without the assignment of specific reason, or through the procedures of the Academic Standing Committee or the Student Conduct Committee, or by other appropriate decision-making bodies of the college.
 Neither the college nor any of its administrative or teaching officers is under any liability whatsoever for such withdrawal of privileges.

-Attendance at Bates signifies acceptance of the provisions for the organization and policies of academic, residential, and extracurricular life set forth in the "Policies for Student Conduct and Safety" booklet and published on the Bates website.
+Attendance at Bates signifies acceptance of the provisions for the organization and policies of academic, residence, and cocurricular life set forth in the Code of Student Conduct (bates.edu/student-affairs/student-conduct/code-of-student-conduct/).

 Religion and Spirituality

-Although founded by Freewill Baptists, Bates has no formal religious affiliation.
-Through the Multifaith Chaplaincy, the college works to foster a climate of genuine religious pluralism on campus.
-Members of many faith traditions represented at the college regularly meet, cooperate, and learn from one another.
-Opportunities for meditation, prayer, and spiritual reflection for people of all faiths are held in the Chapel and across campus each week.
-There are on-campus weekly ecumenical Christian services, Catholic Mass, Quaker meetings, Friday Muslim prayers, Buddhist meditation gatherings, and Shabbat services and meals.
-A focus of campus spiritual and civic life, the Peter J. Gomes Chapel, built in 1913, was dedicated in 2012 in memory of Reverend Gomes, a member of the Class of 1965, a preacher and professor at Harvard, and an esteemed public intellectual.
-The college maintains a Muslim prayer room, a Hindu shrine, and a Buddhist meditation room.
+Although founded by Freewill Baptists, today Bates has no formal religious affiliation.
+The Multifaith Chaplaincy works to foster a climate of genuine religious pluralism on campus and nurtures the religious, spiritual, secular, and searching community at Bates.
+Members of many faith traditions regularly meet, cooperate, and learn from one another.
+Opportunities for meditation, prayer, worship, and spiritual reflection for people of all faiths (and no faith) are held in the Chapel and across campus each week.
+A focus of campus spiritual and civic life, the Peter J. Gomes Chapel, built in 1913, was dedicated in 2012 in memory of Reverend Gomes, a member of the Class of 1965, a preacher, professor, and esteemed public intellectual.
+The college maintains a Muslim prayer room, a Hindu shrine, and a Buddhist meditation room, located in Chase Hall.
 Services offered by the synagogue, churches, and mosque of Lewiston and Auburn are open to Bates students and employees.
-Several student-led religious organizations are active at the college: Hillel, Bates Christian Fellowship, Catholic Student Community, Baha'i Association, Salaam Namaste, Muslim Student Association, Dharma Association, and the Yoga Kula.
-The Multifaith Chaplaincy also collaborates with many students who have no religious affiliation, but desire a place for conversation, social justice work, or spirituality.
-The multifaith chaplains are available to all members of the Bates community — regardless of religious affiliation — for pastoral conversation and support.
-Additionally, the Multifaith Chaplaincy engages volunteer associated chaplains from Lewiston and Auburn who provide counsel and religious services to those who seek them within their respective tradition.
+Several student-led religious organizations are active at the college: Jewish Student Union, Bates Christian Fellowship, Catholic Student Community, and Muslim Student Association.
+The Multifaith Chaplaincy also collaborates with many students who have no religious affiliation, but desire a place for conversation, reflection, social justice work, or spirituality.
+The multifaith chaplains are available to all members of the Bates community — regardless of religious affiliation — for confidential pastoral conversation and support.
+Additionally, the Multifaith Chaplaincy engages volunteer spiritual advisors from Lewiston and Auburn who provide counsel and religious services to those who seek them within their respective tradition.
 More information about the Multifaith Chaplaincy can be found on the Bates website (bates.edu/chaplaincy).

 The Office of Intercultural Education